January 12, 2018

 - Browser: Observatory now actively monitors master images to detect if they were altered or deleted.
 It updates the image version badges accordingly.
 If a master image is altered, choose “Image ▸ Reset Attributes…” to incorporate the changes into the library, and remove the badge.
 There are currently still some limitations to the number of master images it monitors simultaneously, which will be addressed in a future release.

 - Browser: A new badge is used to indicate a missing master.
 The browser uses the previous badge to indicate that a master was altered.
 This can happen if you open the master with an external editor, and modify it.

 - Browser: Weights are now always and only displayed when focusing on a stack.
-The corresponding subtitle and column selection menu items have been removed.
+The corresponding subtitle and column selection commands have been removed.
 The weight column is now always next to the date/time column, both of which cannot be moved.

-- Browser: The date/time column menu item has been removed because this column cannot be removed from the List Browser.
+- Browser: The date/time column command has been removed because this column cannot be removed from the List Browser.

 - Editor: For matched images the image scale is shown by default, in addition to the grid.

 - Editor: The maximum allowed aperture, gap and annulus values in the centroid settings have been increased.

 - Library: The compression ratio for Managed Masters has been slightly improved.